wblack313/tarot_digital_codex/_major_arcana/README.md

 The Major Arcana maps to the following domain:
-- ✨ High Secrets & Mysteries, Principle of Spirit 🕊️
+- 🧿 Apocalypse, Keys & Revelations - Principle of Spirit 🕊️
-- ✨ The Greater Mysteries,